oicr-ibc/cssscl/README.rst

      $ tar -zxvf test_data.tar.gz

-**To run the ``cssscl`` classifier follow the setps 1 and 2 (without the optimization step) or 1 and 3 (with the optimization step) as presented below:**
+**To run the** ``cssscl`` **classifier follow the setps 1 and 2 (without the optimization step) or 1 and 3 (with the optimization step) as presented below:**

-**1. Build the necessary databases from the training set:**
+1. Build the necessary databases from the training set:

  .. code-block:: bash

      $ cssscl build_dbs -btax -c -blast -nt 2 PATH_TO/test_data/TRAIN.fa PATH_TO/taxon/

 (the whole process should take ~ 37 min using 2 CPUs)

 By default all databases will be outputted to the directory where the TRAIN.fa resides (note that all paths provided in the examples above are using absolute/full paths to the files/directories).
-The above command will build three databases (blast, compression and the kmer db) for sequences in the training set.
+The above command will build three databases (blast, compression and the kmer database) for sequences in the training set.

-The cssscl's ``build_dbs`` module requires two positional arguments to be provided:
+The ``cssscl`` 's ``build_dbs`` module requires two positional arguments to be provided:

       | i. a **file** in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
       |
       | ii. a **directory** (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).

-The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/build_dbs>`_
+The information about the additional optional arguments used in the command line above is provided `here <https://github.com/oicr-ibc/cssscl/wiki/build_dbs>`_.

-For more information please consult the cssscl's ``build_dbs`` help page by typing:
+For more information please consult the ``cssscl`` 's ``build_dbs`` help page by typing:

  .. code-block:: bash

       $ cssscl build_dbs --help

-**2. Perform the classification using the test set:**
+2. Perform the classification using the test set without the optimization:

 **Note**: For the test set data provided above the values of the parameters used in the model have already been optimized and are included as part of the test set data (see the optimum_kmer directory in the test_set/ directory provided).
 Thus for the test dataset the optimization is not required to be performed prior to running the classifier.
 On how to run the classifier by performing the optimization stage first please see the step 3 below.

  .. code-block:: bash

+      # use cssscl to classify sequences in TEST.fa
       $ cssscl classify -c -blast blastn -tax genus -nt 2 PATH_TO/test_data/test/TEST.fa PATH_TO/test_data/

 (the whole process should take ~ 29 min using 2 CPUs)

 Note that in the above example the output file ``cssscl_results_genus.txt`` with classification results will be located in the directory where the TEST.fa resides.

-The cssscl's ``classify`` module requires two positional arguments to be provided:
+The ``cssscl`` 's ``classify`` module requires two positional arguments to be provided:

       | 1. a **file** with test data with sequences in the FASTA format for classification (e.g. TEST.fa as in the example above)
       |